 Hannah Fox - Staff Governor

-I have worked at Redhill School for 17 years and been teaching for 20 years.
-I first came to Redhill as a Reception class teacher and EYFS lead.
+I have worked at Redhill School for 18 years and been teaching for over 20 years.
+I first came to Redhill as a Reception class teacher and EYFS lead in 2004.
 I'm currently the school's Assistant Headteacher, and my main areas of responsibility are SENCo (Special Educational Needs Co-ordinator), Early Years lead, Deputy Designated Safeguarding Lead and Mental Health lead.
 I have been a teacher governor at Redhill for over 10 years.